Tribe of Mic-O-Say: History

-Mic-O-Say was founded in 1925 at Camp Brinton near Agency, Missouri under the guidance of Harold Roe Bartle, who was the Scout executive of the St. Joseph Council, now Pony Express Council.
+Micosay was founded in 1925 at Camp Brinton near Agency, Missouri under the guidance of Harold Roe Bartle, who was the Scout executive of the St. Joseph Council, now Pony Express Council.
 Bartle combined his experiences in Wyoming with the St. Joseph Council's existing honor organization called Manhawka.

 Bartle was inspired to create the organization after serving as the Scout Executive for the Cheyenne Council of the Boy Scouts of America in Casper, Wyoming, from 1923 to 1925.
 Bartle became interested in the heritage and culture of the many Indian reservations in Wyoming.
 He spent many hours listening to stories about the Indian tribes and soon began to incorporate Indian values and ideals into his Scouting program.
-Bartle was inducted into a local tribe of Arapaho based on a reservation served by the Scout council, and according to traditional Mic-O-Say legend, was given the name Lone Bear by the Chief.
+Bartle claimed he was inducted into a local tribe of Arapaho based on a reservation served by the Scout council, and according to traditional Micosay legend, was given the name Lone Bear by the Chief.

 Bartle started as Scout Executive in St. Joseph, January 1925.
-The idea of Mic-O-Say was well formed from the moment he arrived.
+The idea of Micosay was well formed from the moment he arrived.
 There already existed a camp society there called Manhawka, established by a previous executive.
 Bartle familiarized himself with the rudiments of it, and incorporated them into his central theme of an Indian-like society based on the principles of the Scout Oath.
 Bartle named the society "Micosay".
 A hyphenated version was used shortly after and remains popular, though the non-hyphenated version can still be used.

-Camp Geiger, which succeeded Camp Brinton in 1935, is considered the mother Tribe of Mic-O-Say.
+Camp Geiger, which succeeded Camp Brinton in 1935, is considered the mother Tribe of Micosay.
 Bartle was "The Chief", and conducted all the early ceremonies personally, placing a single eagle claw around the neck of each new member and bestowing their Tribal Name upon them.
 He built up the tribe during the next few years.

 In late 1928, Bartle became the Scout executive of the Kansas City Area Council.
-Mic-O-Say had increased both Scouting and summer camp attendance, and he established another Mic-O-Say program at Camp Dan Sayre near Noel, Missouri, in 1929, the first summer there.
+Micosay had increased both Scouting and summer camp attendance, and he established another Micosay program at Camp Dan Sayre near Noel, Missouri, in 1929, the first summer there.
 Another honor program known as the 4Ms existed there at the time.
 In 1930 Camp Osceola opened near Osceola, Missouri, and was renamed the H. Roe Bartle Scout Reservation.

 The tribe flourished and expanded rapidly at both Camps.
 The mother tribe in St. Joseph remained and grew.
 In 2014 the 20,000th tribesman was inducted into the Camp Geiger tribe.

 The 75th anniversary celebration of the program at the H. Roe Bartle Scout Reservation included thousands of members of the Tribe, including previous Chief Scout Executives.